sablier-labs/docs/docs/concepts/06-glossary.md

 ## Lockup Linear

-A Lockup stream with a a constant payment rate per second.
+A Lockup stream with a constant payment rate per second.

 ## Milestones